pir8radio/flipper-sub-to-hackrf-portapack-c16-converter/README.md

 Amplitude: This tells how strong the signal is.

-It seems to struggle with large .sub files such as [CVS_Chaos](https://github.com/jimilinuxguy/customer-assistance-buttons-sdr/blob/main/cvs/flipper_zero/CVS_Chaos.sub)
+Remove any comments from the top of the .sub files, such as "# generated with ook_to_sub.py", it will not see the protocol.
+Can handle large .sub files such as [CVS Chaos](https://github.com/jimilinuxguy/customer-assistance-buttons-sdr/blob/main/cvs/flipper_zero/CVS_Chaos.sub#L3C18-L3C28)

 ### License
 This project is free to use and is licensed under the MIT License.